 Hulic promotes the use of renewable energy power generation equipment through development and ownership, as an alternative main power source for reducing greenhouse gas emissions.

-Additionally, we are installing various renewable energy systems at our properties, and have set a KPI (non-financial target) for the number of capital investments in development and reconstruction projects on renewable energy systems at three investments per year.
-Results in FY2023 were three.
+Additionally, we are installing various renewable energy systems at our properties, and have set a KPI (non-financial target) for the number of capital investments in development and reconstruction projects on renewable energy related-systems more than three investments per year.
+Results in FY2024 were 5.

 Converting to 100% Renewable Energy Sourced Electricity for Electricity Consumption at All Company-owned Buildings